VireliaDev/VoidLoopRainbowMode/README.md

 ### Mod not appearing

-- Make sure the **BepInEx console** opens when launching the game.
+- Make sure the **BepInEx console window** appears when launching the game.
-- Check the DLL is inside the **plugins** folder, not the main folder.
+- Ensure you copied the files directly into the **game folder**, not inside another folder.

 ### Nothing happens when enabled

-- Try restarting the game after installing.
+- Restart the game after installing.
+- Make sure old versions of the mod are removed.

 ---